-FSC issued \$499 million of bonds of which it had \$22 million outstanding as of June 30, 2019.
-Outstanding bonds: 1) are secured with pledged collateral consisting of monies and investments deposited in accounts, as well as all accounts and assets subject to, defined by and established pursuant to the Indenture, and 2) pay interest at fixed rates ranging from 4.76% to 4.93%.
+FSC issued \$499 million of bonds of which it had \$0 outstanding as of June 30, 2020.
+Outstanding bonds: 1) were secured with pledged collateral consisting of monies and investments deposited in accounts, as well as all accounts and assets subject to, defined by and established pursuant to the Indenture, and 2) paid interest at fixed rates ranging from 4.76% to 4.93%.